flashashen/flange/README.md

 with the info() method.
 The the dbengine module is imported which automatically registers an sqlalchemy based model and searches for any configuration that is a valid/sufficient for a sqlalchemy engine.
 Note: sqlalchemy is an example built-in model.
-Any sort of model can be registered. **Note that after the import of dbengine module, the new model and it's instances appear in the output.**
+Any sort of model can be registered. **Note that after the import of dbengine module, the 'dbengine' model and it's instances appear in the output.**

 ```